EpiPen Costs and Alternatives: What Are Your Best Options?

-In August, 2016 two U.S. senators questioned why there had been such a massive EpiPen price increase by Mylan, the manufacturer of EpiPen.
-Concerns existed that the drug was not priced fairly for patients with a life-threatening allergy.
-Over the last decade, the EpiPen cost had soared from roughly $100 to over $600 per two-injector package.
+In August 2016 two U.S. senators questioned why there had been such a massive EpiPen price increase by Mylan, the manufacturer of EpiPen at the time.
+Concerns existed that the drug was not priced fairly for patients with a life-threatening allergy without other options.
+Over the last decade, the EpiPen cost had soared from roughly $100 to over $600 per two-injector package

-Mylan defended itself saying that EpiPen improvements had led to price increases, that insurance often covers the devices, and that the company provides discounts to those who qualify.
-However, in response to outcry, in December 2016 Mylan launched the first authorized generic for EpiPen at a 50% discount to the brand name product.
-Since the launch of Mylan’s authorized generic for EpiPen, even more affordable generic epinephrine auto-injectors have become available.
+In response to an outcry, in December 2016 Mylan launched the first authorized generic for EpiPen at a 50% discount to the brand name product.
+However, since the launch of Mylan’s authorized generic for EpiPen, even more affordable generic epinephrine auto-injectors have become available.

 EpiPen Patient Assistance & Coupons

-For patients who quality, financial assistance from Mylan may be available for the EpiPen 2-Pak and EpiPen Jr. 2-Pak.
-The EpiPen Savings Card can be used to reduce the amount of out-of-pocket expenses up to a maximum of $300 per EpiPen 2-Pak carton (3 cartons maximum per prescription).
-The Savings Card can be used for a total of six EpiPen 2-Pak cartons through December 31, 2017.
+For patients who qualify, financial assistance may be available for the EpiPen 2-Pak and EpiPen Jr. 2-Pak.
+The EpiPen Savings Card can be used to reduce the amount of out-of-pocket expenses for the patient.
 The Savings Card is not considered health insurance.
 Present the Savings Card, valid prescription, and insurance card to your pharmacy.

 The following are the requirement to be eligible to use the EpiPen Savings Card:

 - 18 years of age or older, resident of the U.S.